MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 This topic describes how to plan your deployment, set up the infrastructure, and deploy Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises).

 > [!IMPORTANT]
 > This document was updated March 5, 2018, needs the new infrastructure scripts and applies Platform update 12.
 If you have Platform update 8 or Platform update 11 installations in progress please refer to these setup instructions [link].
-You may download the older versions of infrastructure scripts from [link].
+You may download the older version of infrastructure scripts from LCS.
+Navigate to the shared asset library, select Model -> Dynamics 365 for Operations on-premises, Enterprise edition - Deployment Scripts - Latest, and then click the Versions button at the top.
+Download version 1.

 ## Finance and Operations components